Conformal blocks, parahoric torsors and Borel-Weil-Bott: Equivariant conformal blocks and parahoric vacua

-The aim of this section is to interpret the results on the space of sections of line bundles on stacks of parahoric torsors in the light of the equivariant realisation of parahoric Bruhat-Tits group schemes as {\em invariant direct images} of semisimple group schemes on a ramified Galois cover as enunciated in \cite[Theorem 5.2.7, Remark 5.2.8]{bs} (see also \cite{pr2024} for the setting in positive characteristics).
+{\it The field $k$ is assumed to be of characteristic zero.} The aim of this section is to interpret the results on the space of sections of line bundles on stacks of parahoric torsors in the light of the equivariant realisation of parahoric Bruhat--Tits group schemes as {\em invariant direct images} of semisimple group schemes on a ramified Galois cover as enunciated in \cite[Theorem 5.2.7, Remark 5.2.8]{bs} (see also \cite{pr2024} for the setting in positive characteristics).
 We have already seen this in \eqref{conformalstory}.
 Let us work in that setting in the light of \eqref{papparappakabaap}.

 We have a semisimple group scheme $\cG'$ on $Y$ which is generically split.
 Let $\gfr_Y := \text{Lie}(\cG')$ be the Lie algebra of $\cG'$ and $\gfr_X:= \text{Lie}(\cG)$ the Lie algebra of $\cG$ on $X$.
 Then, we see that by \eqref{papparappakabaap} we have: